tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Month_5_Itinerary_Advanced_Testing_and_UI_Automation.md

 # **Month 5: Advanced Testing Techniques and UI Automation**

 ## **Overview**

 In Month 5, students will deepen their understanding of performance and exploratory testing while gaining foundational skills in UI automation using Playwright.
-This month is structured to build on the knowledge gained in previous months, ensuring students can confidently execute advanced testing scenarios and document results effectively.
+This month builds on the knowledge gained in previous months, ensuring students can confidently execute advanced testing scenarios, document results effectively, and transition into UI automation.

 By the end of Month 5, students will: